Colombia with Kids: 3-Week Family Itinerary

 A private transfer to Cartagena will eat up much of one day.
 Spend your full day in Cartagena enjoying its star attraction, the Old Town.

-Days 9-12: Isla Mucura (Islas de San Bernardo)
+Days 9-12: Isla Múcura

-We spent six nights on Isla Mucura, but most guests at our hotel stayed only 2-3 nights.
+We spent six nights on Isla Múcura, but most guests at our hotel stayed only 2-3 nights.
 Given it’s a 2-hour speed boat ride each way, staying 4 nights will give you three full days of beach time.
 Be sure to see the bioluminescent plankton!

 Days 13-14: Cartagena

-Recommended 10-Day Colombia Itinerary with Kids
+10-Day Colombia Itinerary with Kids

-Days 1-3: Rodadero, Santa Marta
+Days 1-3: Rodadero

 Fly into the Santa Marta Airport.
 Spend a few days on the beach and enjoying the vibrant resort town of Rodadero.
 Spend one day taking a day trip to the Tayrona National Park.